LeoBlanchette/biblical_cosmology_ai_assisted/7_geography.md

 **Enoch 18:2**:
 > "I saw the four winds which bear the earth and the firmament of the heaven.
 And I saw how the winds stretch out the vaults of heaven and have their station between heaven and earth: these are the pillars of the heaven."

-This passage highlights the idea of the earth being supported by winds, pillars, and a firmament, indicating a structured and stable world.
+Here we see how the firmament is held up.
+The wind portals are likely much higher up than the earth by this description, a safe distance from us at ground level.

 ### The Great Rivers and Mountains